lewisgoing/INFO492B-Week4Lab/README.md

 Processing vocals effectively is crucial in music production.
 A well-processed vocal track can elevate your music, providing clarity, warmth, and presence.
 Here, we'll break down the vocal processing chain into key steps and explore techniques suitable for various vocal recordings.

-> Note that the order that you add these effects matters!
-The input signal is processed by the audio effects sequentially from left to right.
+> Note that the order in which you add these effects matters!
+The audio effects process the input signal sequentially from left to right.

 ### Step 1: Tuning

 Before polishing your vocals, you should generally take care of tuning them.
-In most cases, selecting the right key and dialing the retune speed knob to taste is just easy, quick and perfectly sufficient.
+In most cases, selecting the right key and dialing the retune speed knob to taste is just easy, quick, and perfectly sufficient.

 - **Purpose:**
   - Correct pitch inaccuracies and enhance the tonal quality of the vocal.